JarrodCTaylor/vim-python-test-runner/README.md

 you can jump to failing tests by placing your cursor on the desired test and pressing enter.

-### NOTE to OS X users

-The django commands need to be ran from vim with sudo on OS X so the first time you run one of the Django test commands you will be asked by the shell for your password.
-You should only have to enter it once then you will be able to run subsequent commands in that buffer without reentering your password.

 ### Required Configuration File for Django Tests

 To make use of the plugin for Django projects you will need to create a small